seyon123/cps714-fitin/README.md

 $ npm start
 ```

-> **Note** Add a `.env` file to the root.
+> **Note** Add a `.env` file to the root directory.
 Make sure to configure the file with the right values in order to connect to the Firestore database.

 <br />